meagher-ryan-norc/mcbs-data-site/readme.md

 ## Running local development server

-`npm start` runs a local development server vis Browsersync at `http://localhost:8080` and compiles code to a `public` folder.
+`npm start` runs a local development server via Browsersync at `http://localhost:8080` and compiles code to a `public` folder.
 Changes to `src` files will recompile and auto-refresh in the browser.

 ## Development